analytics

 Customer lifetime value (CLTV)

 CLTV measures the total revenue a SaaS company can expect to generate from a single customer throughout their entire relationship with the business.
 It takes into account factors such as average subscription length, renewal rates, and additional purchases or upgrades made by the customer.
 CLTV helps SaaS businesses understand the long-term value of their customers and enables them to prioritize customer retention efforts, identify upselling opportunities, and optimize pricing strategies.
+Additionally, understanding CLTV can help businesses better allocate resources to personalized customer interactions, such as offering a private call to address specific customer needs or concerns.

 Conversion rates